The compensation model of the LLB Group

 The determination of compensation considers the workload as well as the degree of responsibility and reflects the different requirements in a clear and fair manner.

 The variable component of the target compensation depends on the salary model and the attainment of targets, which are determined during the annual objectives-setting process and reflect the orientation of and change in the bank.
 The focus on relative management performance (MAPI) promotes, and is in line with, the LLB Group’s long-term business interests.
 The fulfilment of basic tasks is shown through the function level and thus in the assignment of the reference compensation curve.

 The variable component is a significant part of the target compensation.
 Internal transfers and departures are possible at any time and calculated fairly on a pro rata basis.

 - Integrity and trust:

 The design of the compensation regulations and processes is based on a mutual foundation of trust between employees and employers.
 This is necessary because there are time differences between the provision of the performance and the acceptance of responsibility on the one hand, and the payment of the compensation on the other.
 Furthermore, a performance appraisal always has subjective elements.
-As a reliable employer, we also stand by our employees in difficult times.
+As a reliable employer, the LLB Group also stands by its employees in difficult times.

-These approaches should ensure an understanding of the functioning of the compensation system and fairness for the employees.
+These approaches should ensure the understanding of the functioning of the compensation system and fairness for the employees.